awsdocs/amazon-sagemaker-developer-guide/doc_source/model-registry-details.md

 1. On the model version tab that opens, choose one of the following to see details about the model version:
    + **Activity** \- Shows events for the model version, such as approval status updates\.
    + **Metrics** \- Shows quality metrics for the model\.
-For metrics to appear, you must enable data capture for your model by using &SM; Model Monitor\.
+For metrics to appear, you must enable data capture for your model by using SageMaker Model Monitor\.
 For information about capturing data, see [Capture Data](model-monitor-data-capture.md)\.
    + **Settings** \- Shows information such as the project that the model version is associated with, the pipeline that generated the model, the model group, and the model's location in Amazon S3\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/model_registry/model-version-details.png)